 - Pressure cushions e.g. air alternating, gel, foam-based cushions.

 There are some good pressure cushions available which can contribute to protecting the integrity of the patient’s skin.
 These are long-standing products which are widely used and well marketed around the world.

-When clinicians are considering pressure management in seating, it is still common practice for many to think only about the cushion on the chair and not the other features of the chair itself.
-This can often lead to an over reliance on high cost pressure cushions to solve this clinical problem.
+When clinicians are considering pressure management in seating, it is still common practice for many to think mainly about the cushion on the chair and not the other features of the chair itself.
+This can often lead to an over reliance on high cost pressure cushions to solve this clinical problem with mixed results.

 The other chair components have a vital impact on pressure redistribution in seating and without considering these other features, the patient may still be at risk of pressure ulcer development, even with the specialist cushion in place.

 Which Patients Are At Risk of Pressure Ulcers?

 - Patients with low or no mobility due to their age, an accident or illness, who sit for long periods of the day.